rust-lang/rfcs/text/0000-binary-ops-specialization.md

-However, introducing default impls for already defined operator traits is a breaking change: there are crates that don't restrict their binary operator type pairs to ones sharing the same `Borrow` target.
+However, introducing default impls for already defined operator traits is a breaking change: there are crates that don't restrict their binary operators to types sharing the same `Borrow` target.
 One example is `bytes` defining `PartialEq` impls that allow comparing `Bytes` and the standard string types.
 While such data domain crossing is problematic for other reasons (e.g. differences in `Hash` for values that